 Get a flu shot

 The best defense is a good offense.
 There’s a reason the CDC recommends a yearly flu vaccine.
 It is the first and most important step in protecting against flu viruses.
-Chances are you can still get one; they’re available at most pharmacies.
+And this year they say it’s even more important.

-If not, put it on your calendar for next year.
-The best time to get the shot or mist is around Halloween.
+You can usually get the vaccines, which come in shot or mist form, at your doctor’s office, public health departments or area pharmacies.
 Remember, it takes about two weeks after a vaccination for flu antibodies to develop.

 Wash (and watch) your hands